Mohsin and Zuber Issa: Careers

 After leaving school, the brothers worked in the clothing industry for a short time.
 In 1988/90, Zuber, aged around 17 or 18, purchased a news kiosk in Preston called Euro News, which he later expanded into a newsagent chain in busy mall locations in the North-West of England.
 In 1993, Mohsin co-founded the plastic-packaging firm Europlast alongside older brother Zakir, of which Zuber would become a shareholder in 1998.

-Euro Garages / EG Group

-“When you look at what [the petrol forecourt] business was, kiosked out, Cokes and smokes, you wouldn't buy any food, it would be distress purchase et cetera.
-We had the vision of actually modernising that, investing in that.
-It was our vision in addressing multiple missions in one convenient location.”
+Forecourts